Atheism UK Council meets several times a year, by Skype or in London. At November 13th 2016 we have seven Council Members including:

 Norman Bacrac (Council Member) Norman is a life-long atheist and believes that current knowledge of both the universe and human behaviour has shown that supernaturalist theologies are without foundation; this understanding justifies holding and developing a naturalist philosophy.
 He is dismayed by the extent to which so many of the world’s conflicts are inflamed and carried on by the more fervent adherents of the various religions and sects.

 Richard Honess (International Liaison Officer) Richard is a public sector worker and former primary school teacher.
 In his diminishing spare time he has an interest in Musical Theatre, and distance running.
-Richard is also a student of Applied Criminology.
+Richard is also a PhD student of Applied Criminology.
 Contact Richard here.